 On 2nd October 2015 the state government of Ekiti, in western Nigeria, sent in bulldozers to begin clearing 4,000 hectares of farmland for an airport.
 Bulldozers ripped down trees and destroyed farmland before compensation, for loss of land and livelihood, had been even discussed with affected farm owners .
 The Nation Nigeria reported that State Governor Ayo Fayose was pursuing the project with such a ‘frenzy’ that he had failed to even consult with farmers holding customary titles to the land .
 An oil palm farmer whose plantation was bulldozed, Tijani Hakeem, died, reportedly of shock.

-The project may be revived.
+The project was re-instigated.
 In October 2016 the Ekiti State government stated that Ekiti Airport would be included in its 2017 budget .
 In January 2018 Governor Fayose was still determined to construct the airport and said the matter was at the Appeal Court .